Charlotte Workers' Compensation Attorney

-Union workers often work in industries which have dangerous work conditions and high rates of injuries.
+Union workers often work in industries that have dangerous work conditions and high rates of injuries.
 Fortunately, union workers can file for workman’s compensation claims like non-unionized employees.
 Union workers are also entitled to some additional safeguards due to their membership in a union.

 Additionally, unions like the North Carolina State AFL-CIO and Teamsters Local 71 represent over 100,000 workers across the state and advocate for safer workplaces for employees.
-If you are a union worker and suffer an injury while working in Charlotte or the surrounding areas, seek out an experienced North Carolina workman’s compensation attorney to handle all the details of your claim.
+If you are a union worker and suffer an injury while working in Charlotte or the surrounding areas, seek out an experienced Charlotte workman’s compensation attorney to handle all the details of your claim.

 For a free consultation, contact us at (704) 376-1616.

-Common Injuries for Union Workers
+Common Injuries for Union Workers Charlotte, North Carolina

 The North Carolina Industrial Commission administers the Workers’ Compensation Act.
 Workman’s compensation is used to provide workers who were injured on the job with money for lost wages and medical treatment, as well as other damages related to the injury.
-The injury must be an accident which occurred within the scope of employment.
+The injury must be an accident that occurred within the scope of employment.

 For example, a traumatic back injury or an occupational disease that occurs while working may qualify as a work-related injury.
 North Carolina law requires an employer who regularly employs three or more employees to obtain workers’ compensation insurance or meet the requirements for being a self-insured employer.